-There are countless options for corporate events designed for “team building,” but not all are created equal.
-The best and most-effective corporate events allow for what we call “Team Connecting” – our version of team building focused on creating connections between your employees.
+There are countless options for corporate events designed for “team building” — but not all deliver equal results.
+The best events allow for what we call “Team Connecting” — our version of team building focused on creating genuine connections between employees.

-Connection sounds easy to come by, but if it isn’t intentionally planned for, your corporate events most likely won’t build more meaningful relationships within your team and will just feel like “filler” events to check a box on your culture-building list.
+Connection sounds easy to come by.
+But if it isn’t intentionally planned for, your corporate events most likely won’t build more meaningful relationships.
+They’ll just feel like “filler” — events that check a box on your culture-building list.

-Events like baseball games, happy hours, and scavenger hunts seem like they should automatically nurture connection, but most of the time, they fall short.
+Events like baseball games, happy hours, and scavenger hunts seem like they should automatically nurture connection.
+Most of the time, they fall short.
 Here’s why…

 Taking The Easy Route With Baseball Games and Happy Hours

-Many team building events are well-intentioned but don’t put enough thought into how to allow for interactions that bring people closer together.
-In fact, many companies opt for the easiest options when it comes to team building – those that require the least effort to plan.
-For example, a baseball game or happy hour doesn’t require much coordination besides securing tickets or a location but can miss the mark for encouraging deeper connections between people who might not interact day-to-day.
+Many team building events are well-intentioned but don’t put enough thought into fostering real interactions.
+In fact, many companies choose the easiest options — those that require the least effort to plan.
+For example, a baseball game or happy hour doesn’t require much coordination beyond securing tickets or a location.
+However, they often miss the mark for encouraging deeper connections between people who don’t interact day-to-day.

-While baseball games are a fantastic way to spend an afternoon or evening with those you already know well, they are less effective as a team connecting activity.
-Seats tend to be in a line facing the field, there’s usually loud music, and, with differing levels of interest in the game, your team members will most likely end up only talking to those in the seats right next to them.
+Baseball games are a fantastic way to spend time with people you already know well.
+However, they’re less effective as a team connecting activity.
+Seats are in a line facing the field, the music is loud, and interest in the game varies.
+As a result, team members will most likely end up talking only to the people sitting right next to them.

-Happy hours tend to leave people right where they are, both literally and figuratively.
-Employees who are more socially extroverted and willing to move around will benefit most from the looser atmosphere a happy hour provides.
-Those who are more shy are more likely to stay in one place and only engage with people they already know well.
-There’s no impetus or structure to get out of their comfort zone, and these types of events might or might not be perceived as “fun.”
+Happy hours tend to leave people right where they are — both literally and figuratively.
+Employees who are socially extroverted will benefit most from the looser atmosphere.
+Those who are more shy are likely to stay in one place and only engage with people they already know.
+There’s no structure to push anyone out of their comfort zone — and these types of events might feel fun, or might not.

-With both of these examples, there is a chance employees will feel unengaged and maybe even unimportant, which is in stark contrast to why companies might be throwing an event in the first place.
+With both examples, there’s a chance employees will feel unengaged or even unimportant.
+That’s in stark contrast to why companies throw these events in the first place.

 Scavenging for Connection

-Scavenger hunts require more planning and provide a unique way to compete against your work colleagues, but even when done extremely well, don’t allow for interactions across departments or teams.
-Employees will spend the day racing around with the few other people on their team, and might not ever see another team, let alone get to chat, collaborate, or have fun with them.
-If you want to encourage small groups to get to know each other, this might be a great option, but if you’re looking for broader benefits across your entire department or organization, scavenger hunts might also feel disappointing.
+Scavenger hunts require more planning and offer a unique way to compete with colleagues.
+However, even when done extremely well, they don’t allow for interactions across departments or teams.
+Employees spend the day racing around with the few people on their own team.
+They might never see another team — let alone chat, collaborate, or have fun together.
+If you want small groups to get to know each other, this might be a great option.
+But if you’re looking for broader benefits across an entire department or organization, scavenger hunts may also disappoint.

 So, if all the corporate events we discussed don’t help create connection, what’s the solution?